 Sweet Onion Black Bean Dip

 Think of this as a mash up of black bean dip and onion dip.
 Thanks to cooked sweet onions this easy bean dip is absolutely delicious and perfect when served with pita wedges or chips.
-Jump to the Sweet Onion Black Bean Dip Recipe or watch our quick recipe video showing you how we make it.
+Jump to the Sweet Onion Black Bean Dip Recipe

+If you are like me and love bean dips, this recipe is one to try.
+We also have classic hummus, red pepper hummus and this easy cheesy bean dip for you to look at, too.
 The secret to this creamy dip is cooked onions.
 In fact, the recipe starts just as classic onion dip starts.
 We cook sweet onion in a bit of oil until it is wilted down and tastes sweet.

 When the onions are cooked, we blend them with spices, sour cream, a bit of water and black beans (you can use canned or home cooked black beans).
 I’ve used a food processor in the photo below, but a blender will also do the trick.